40 Songs That Should Have Been Hits

 Billboard‘s Top 40 can be a real crock.
 Granted, since my self-imposed exile from the Hot 100 in the 2000s, I can’t really comment on the accuracy of the charts now — although seeing that songs like Fastball’s “Lou-ee, Lou-ee,” Paul McCartney’s “New” and Teenage Fanclub’s “I’m in Love” didn’t even chart makes me believe that things have only gotten worse.

 During the 70s, 80s and 90s, there were a number of great and memorable songs that not only failed to hit the top 10, but also couldn’t even crack Casey Kasem’s hallowed Top 40.
-I’ve assembled 40 songs that didn’t make the Top 40, and you’ll be surprised by the ones that weren’t embraced by the general public.
-Of course, most of the music I like isn’t embraced by the general public…
+I’ve assembled 40 songs that should have been hits but didn’t make the Top 40, and you’ll be surprised by the ones that weren’t embraced by the general public.
+Of course, most of the music I like isn’t embraced by the general public.

 - “In Between Days” – The Cure – #99 (1985).
 Blasphemy!
 The Cure were known as the second coming of the Beatles in the U.K., and this was their first pop-sounding hit.
 Where was the support, Fiction Records?
 Where was Curemania?
 Prime-time performances?
 Anyone?